PortalNetwork/zns/docs/INTRODUCTION.md

 ## Why we need ZNS?
 Blockchain addresses are not friendly enough to humans, the hash addresses are too long, hard to remember, and not easy to identify which is correct or incorrect.

 The blockchain now becomes more and more popular, the shortcomings of address transfer will become more and more obvious.
 Just as we are sending emails today, it is difficult to use a 32-bit string as an email account.
 Therefore, an alias service is very helpful for the ease of use of the blockchain system.
 For example, IPFS has an alias service called InterPlanetary Name Service (IPNS), and Ethereum has its own domain name service called Ethereum Name Service (ENS).
 We do think that Zilliqa system should also have its own alias service.
-Called Zilliqa Name Service (ZNS),

 ## ZNS use cases
 The most important use case of the ZNS is for transfer, especially those address that need to disclose their own transfer address and do not change the address frequently.